jwpconsulting/projectify/frontend/src/messages/en/help/roles.md

 - They can create, update and delete sub tasks

-More importantly, they do not gain any additional delete permissions for the above two resources, or any other edit permissions for workspace boards, sections, labels, users, billing settings, and the workspace itself.
+More importantly, they do not gain any additional delete permissions for the above two resources, or any other edit permissions for projects, sections, labels, users, billing settings, and the workspace itself.

 # Maintainer